vicalloy/lbtagging/README.txt

-django-taggit
+django-lbtagging
 =============

-``django-taggit`` a simpler approach to tagging with Django.
-Add ``"taggit"`` to your ``INSTALLED_APPS`` then just add a TaggableManager to your model and go::
+``django-lbtagging`` a simpler approach to tagging with Django.
+Add ``"lbtagging"`` to your ``INSTALLED_APPS`` then just add a TaggableManager to your model and go::

     from django.db import models

-    from taggit.managers import TaggableManager
+    from lbtagging.managers import TaggableManager

     class Food(models.Model):
         # ... fields here